Everything You Need to Change Your Care Home

 How Do You Move From One Care Home To Another?

 When you move care homes, you’ll repeat the same process as you did the first time.
-However, some steps may be added, such as checking your current contract, and the type of care you’re looking for may have also changed.
+However, there will be some additional steps, such as checking your current contract and liaising with both the current and new home.
+The type of care you’re looking for may have also changed.
+We’ve listed the main steps below.

 1. Check your current contract